 In the early 1900s, the courtyard trend caught on in Los Angeles when several architects – particularly Arthur and Nina Zwebell designed several charming courtyard apartments in the city’s residential neighborhoods.
 Looking every inch like Mediterranean homes, these apartments had beautiful landscaping, gardens, and fountains.
 These courtyard complexes – which date back to the 1920s – are still around.
 While they have been renovated by private owners or converted into condominiums, their original architecture has been preserved.

 Built in 1926 by the Zwebells in Los Angeles, the Andalusia courtyard apartments (above) and their other historic courtyard designs were influenced by the Spanish Mission style.
 The Andalusia is now on the National Register of Historic Places.
 Another famous courtyard apartment structure by Zwebell is known as Casa Laguna Apartments (not shown).
 (Photo credit: Andalusia, Havenhurst Dr., Hollywood by Los Angeles licensed under CC BY-SA 3.0)

 What about the Style Today?

 The courtyard entry design continues to be popular not only in suburban areas but among city dwellers as well.
 People find the style’s appealing mix of the outdoors with the indoors, the feeling of privacy and comfort it conveys truly attractive.

-A two-story, four-bedroom home plan (# 127-1055) with an attractive courtyard entry and covered porch to welcome guests.
+This 4-bedroom luxury California style home with Mediterranean detailing (Plan #175-1086) has an attractive courtyard entry and covered portico to welcome guests.

 In urban areas, homeowners are now turning to the courtyard entry to bring nature into their homes and create that sense of peace and calm amid the noise and congestion.
 Here are a few ideas for that perfect oasis in a city environment.